 Tom Becnel, Ph.D.

 Director of Product Development

 Tom holds a Bachelor’s degree, Master’s degree, and Ph.D. in Electrical Engineering from the University of Utah.
 His academic work has focused on novel machine learning applications at the edge of low-power sensor networks.
 His passions led him to the air quality research space in 2017, where he headed the design and deployment of the first AirU Air Quality Network.
 Tom has since focused his endeavors on expanding the network, improving quality and reliability, and raising awareness of air quality to help local communities become more informed.
 Tom was awarded 1st place for his presentation at the 2019 IM FLASH TechTalk Conference and is the recipient of ASEE’s William H. Corcoran Award For Most Outstanding Article for his work published in the ASEE Journal of Chemical Engineering Education.

 Carl earned his B.S. from the University of Utah in the field of Materials Science & Engineering and has experience in venture capital and entrepreneurship.
-He is currently completing an Executive MBA program at the University of Utah (2023).
+He completed an Executive MBA program at the University of Utah in 2023.
 Through various business development roles, Carl has worked with early-stage companies to increase market share and develop new innovative products.
 He most recently worked with medical devices used in the respiratory healthcare industry combating respiratory illnesses such as COPD, Asthma, and COVID-19.
 Carl was awarded the President’s “E” Award by the U.S. Secretary of Commerce in 2019 for his efforts in helping Utah companies expand into foreign markets.